Getting Ready for a Court Hearing or Trial

 You must give the other party a list of the witnesses you expect to call.
 If you have given your list but have not gotten a witness list from the other side, write the other party a letter asking for their list.
 If they never give it to you, at the time of trial you can ask the judge to forbid the other side from calling any witnesses at all.
 Show your copy of the letter asking for a witness list.

-On issues of custody or visitation, one of your witnesses should be the evaluator (from Family Court services or CASA, sometimes called the "guardian ad litem" or "GAL") who investigated the case, and any counselors who have treated the children or CPS workers who will support your case.
-Call these people as witnesses only after you have talked to them and you feel comfortable that what they will tell the court will help your case.
+Witnesses You Should Use: On issues of custody or visitation, one of your witnesses should be the evaluator (from Family Court services or CASA, sometimes called the "guardian ad litem" or "GAL") who investigated the case, and any counselors who have treated the children or CPS workers who will support your case.
+Call these people as witnesses only after you have talked to them and feel comfortable what they will tell the court will help your case.

 You will also be a witness to your side of the case.